 Measure and Mark Your Bevel Angle Accurately

-To measure and mark your bevel angle accurately, start by using an angle finder tool to set the desired 22.5-degree angle.
-Once you’ve established the angle, use a straight edge and a marker to draw a clear cutting line across the plate.
-This line should be dark and filled in to enhance visibility, ensuring you grind precisely to the mark without exceeding it.
+Start with an angle finder tool to set your desired 22.5-degree bevel.
+Then use a straight edge and a marker to draw a clear cutting line across the plate.
+Make the line dark and filled in.
+That way you can see exactly where to stop grinding without guessing.

 Use Angle Finder Tool